 As one of the worlds largest cities it can be difficult trying to decide what is the best area to stay in Mexico city.
 CDMX has many safe areas to choose from.
-We’ve narrowed it down to our 4 favourite areas to stay in Mexico City.
-Along with our favourite things to do nearby.
+We’ve narrowed it down to our 4 best areas to stay in Mexico City, along with our favourite things to do nearby.

-Popular leafy suburbs Roma & Condesa are the trendy hipster areas of town and one of the safest areas to stay in Mexico City. equally beautiful to explore by foot.
-Discover their tree lined avenues, trendy cafes, bars, restaurants & art deco buildings.
+Popular leafy suburbs Roma & Condesa are the trendy hipster areas of town and one of the safest and best areas to stay in Mexico City.
+Beautiful to explore by foot, discover their tree lined avenues, trendy cafes, bars, restaurants & art deco buildings.
 Accomodation in this area is mostly Airbnbs and boutique hotels.
 As it’s one of the most popular areas for tourists and expats, it’s a good idea to book early.
 These suburbs have many beautiful alfresco cafes and restaurants around its parks and avenues, notably Fuente Cibeles and Parque Mexico.

 Polanco is one of the most upscale neighbourhoods in the city often called the Beverly Hills of Mexico.
 Think designer shopping, Luxury hotels and up market international dining.
-A very safe area to base yourself with some of the best hotels, popular sights & amazing dining.
+A very safe area to base yourself and another one of the best areas to stay in Mexico City.
+With some of the best hotels, popular sights & amazing dining.
 Take a stroll down Avenida Presidente Masaryk with its many boutiques and restaurants.

 - Nearby: Avenida Presidente Masaryk, Chapultepec park, Chapultepec Castle, Sou Maya museum, Tamayo Gallery, Museo Nacional de Antropología